anusikha-1/anusikhan/README.md

 ---

+### 🎓 Student Performance Prediction System

+A machine-learning-based web application developed to analyze and predict student academic performance using academic, attendance, and behavioral information.

+The system helps identify factors that may influence student performance and provides a prediction based on the available student data.

+**Technologies:**

+`Python` `Django` `HTML` `CSS` `JavaScript` `Scikit-learn`

+**Key Features:**

+- 📊 Student academic performance analysis
+- 📝 Student data collection and management
+- 📚 Uses marks and academic information for prediction
+- 🕒 Attendance-based analysis
+- 🧠 Machine learning model for performance prediction
+- 📈 Behavioral and academic factor analysis
+- 🌐 Django-based web application
+- 💾 Backend processing using Python
+- 🎨 User-friendly frontend using HTML, CSS, and JavaScript

+**Machine Learning:**

+- Data preprocessing
+- Feature selection
+- Model training
+- Model evaluation
+- Performance prediction using Scikit-learn

+**My Contribution:**

+- Developed and worked with the Django-based application structure
+- Integrated the machine-learning model with the web application
+- Worked with student academic and behavioral data
+- Implemented frontend pages using HTML, CSS, and JavaScript
+- Tested the prediction workflow and application functionality

+**Project Outcome:**

+The application provides a web-based interface where student-related information can be processed and used to generate a predicted performance result.

+---

 ### 🤖 AI-First CRM – HCP Interaction Module

 An AI-powered CRM application designed to simplify interaction management for healthcare professionals.